weewx/weewx/docs/quickstarts/pip.md

 === "Redhat"

     !!!
 Note
         The resulting daemon will be run using your username.
-If selinux is also enabled and enforcing, you also need to run:

-        `chcon -R --reference /bin/ls ~/.local/bin`

-    !!!
-Note
 If you prefer to use run as `root`, you will have to modify the file `/etc/systemd/system/weewx.service`.

     ```shell
+    # If SELinux is enabled, you will first need the following command:
+    chcon -R --reference /bin/ls ~/.local/bin

+    # Then proceed as normal:
     cd ~/weewx-data
     sudo cp util/systemd/weewx.service /etc/systemd/system
     sudo systemctl daemon-reload